 You can try the different types to see what works best for you.
-Essentially, each technique will have you focus on your breath – the inhalation and exhalation.
+Essentially, each technique will have you focus on your breath – inhalation and exhalation.
 You will also relax your body by bringing your awareness to every part of it from head to toe.

-A simple form of meditation is the breathing meditation, where you concentrate on the breath.
+A simple form of meditation is breathing meditation, where you concentrate on the breath.
 Just sit quietly and focus your attention on your inhale and exhale.
 If a thought comes to mind, just acknowledge it momentarily and then let it go.

 There is a direct relation between your mind and breath.
 The breath is slow and composed when the mind is calm, but when one is agitated it is rapid and uneven.
-Therefore, while trying to meditate, you must focus the mind of the rhythm of inhaling and exhaling.
+Therefore, while trying to meditate, you must focus the mind on the rhythm of inhaling and exhaling.
 You’ll notice that your breathing becomes slower and deeper and the mind becomes more tranquil.

 You may find it challenging to stop your thoughts from entering the mind in the beginning.
-As soon as you sit silent for some time, the thoughts just float in, but if you try continuously and sincerely, you can reduce the number of thoughts and gain more control over your mind.
+As soon as you sit silently for some time, the thoughts just float in, but if you try continuously and sincerely, you can reduce the number of thoughts and gain more control over your mind.

 This can be quite powerful, especially when it comes to cravings or withdrawal symptoms.
-For addiction recovery, it can help significantly if you will automatically go into a meditation when those cravings hit.
+For addiction recovery, it can help significantly if you will automatically go into meditation when those cravings hit.
 Or, when you find yourself in a situation where you become emotional and start thinking, “I need to use!”

 When you can get into the habit of daily meditation, you’re more apt to be calmer and less likely to react.
 Your thoughts will be less chaotic, and you may even become more focused.

-Since meditation is a technique that can ultimately help you experience more peace in your life, it can surely help you when you’re going through alcohol or drug detox.
+Since meditation is a technique that can ultimately help you experience more peace in your life, it can surely help you when you’re going through an alcohol or drug detox.
 The first few days to a week of detox can be pretty rough.
 In addition to professional addiction treatment, daily meditation can certainly help reduce some uncomfortable withdrawal symptoms.